 Poor design example.
 The website looks like a jumble of elements on a red background.

 Creative designs pose a true challenge.
 They require a lot of experience, skills, and delicate taste.
-Thus, if you have any doubts about your idea, it’s better to opt for simple and classic design solutions.
+Thus, if you have doubts about your idea, opting for simple and classic design solutions is better.

 Design and usability mistake example.
 These unusual website filters don’t look like filters.

 The beauty of the complex design is often visible only to the website owner who pays for it.
 Users prefer not too bright and well-structured pages that are easy to use.
-As long as they have good UX and perform their functions, it’s enough.
+As long as they have good UX and perform their functions.

 Design and usability mistakes example.
 A rubricator is more similar to a quiz.

 Quality design doesn’t have to be expensive and bulky.
-If you power a simple minimalist website with a flawless customer experience, this will be enough to attract loyal customers.
+Powering a simple minimalist website with a flawless customer experience will be enough to attract loyal customers.
 Satisfied customers → increased sales → investment in website user experience design.

 All website visuals should have the same style.
 Of course, you can use some bright accents, but they must match the overall design and don’t confuse users.
 For example, an article with a product description can include images with different proportions and scales.
 Users will understand that these pictures are necessary to show several properties of one product.

 Bad usability examples.
 The elements on this mobile website version aren’t proportional.
 The first image is much larger than the other.

 Disproportionate images make your website look messy and unprofessional.
-If a user notices this (which is very likely), they may opt for a website with a better design next time.
-Unfortunately, each time someone leaves your website user experience design, you lose the conversion rate.
+If a user notices this (likely), they may opt for a website with a better design next time.
+Unfortunately, when someone leaves your website user experience design, you lose the conversion rate.